Earl Grey Soap Recipe with Bergamot Essential Oil

 When its fully melted, pour in the liquid soaping oils and stir it all together.

 Step 3: Balancing temperatures

-Step 4: Mixing the oils & lye-water
+Step 4: Mixing the oils & lye solution

 Next comes the magic of saponification!
 You’ll need a stick blender (immersion blender) and a few minutes to transform your ingredients into soap.
 Without a stick blender this next step would take well over an hour of manual stirring like it did in the past.